d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 Make sure the ssh-keys file reflects the current team composition.
 Execute the update script as described in the internal wiki.

-## Check keycloak automatic logout if inactive

-- [ ] Check that you are automatically logged out if you are idle for too long and also get notified about this by a pop-up.
-Timeouts are defined as `TIME_BEFORE_REFRESH_TOKEN_EXPIRY_TO_DISPLAY_SESSION_WARNING_IN_MS` in `./dataland-frontend/src/utils/Constants.ts` and `ssoSessionIdleTimeout` in `./dataland-keycloak/realms/datalandsecurity-realm.json`.

-## Check e-mails sent by keycloak

-- [ ] Check that the verification e-mail is sent and displayed correctly
-- [ ] Check that the reset password e-mail is sent and displayed correctly
-- [ ] Check that the password can be reset
-- [ ] Check that account linking via e-mail verification works correctly
-- [ ] Check that account linking via username & password verification works correctly

-## Check e-mails sent by backend

-- [ ] Send an invitation (data) request from one of the dev servers and check if the e-mail to dataland@d-fine.com contains the right attachments and is displayed correctly.
-- [ ] Check that once a user has been made data owner that user receives an e-mail informing them about the data ownership approval as well as the number of open requests related to the company they own now.

-## Check e-mails sent by community manager

-- [ ] Check that the data request answered e-mail is sent and displayed correctly
-- [ ] Check that the data request closed e-mail is sent and displayed correctly

 ## Check RabbitMQ dead letter queue and disk space

 - [ ] RabbitMQ does need at least 768MB of free disk space to operate. `ssh` into all servers and check the available